How to get teaching assistant jobs

 About the person

 Teaching assistant jobs are perfect if you enjoy working with children and if you want to be a teacher in the future.
 It’s also a good career if you are want to work with children with special needs (mentally or physically disabled children).
 Your language skills will be valuable in teaching assistant jobs if you are working with newcomer student.

-Watch a video about teaching assistant jobs in special education
+Watch a video about a Vietnamese refugee who is a special education teaching assistant

 Qualities you should have

 - Good at communicating